 Asia's little-known tea sporting nation

-Sri Lanka Rugby -with the team at a game near Kandy.
-Was fascinating to see crowds like this, with over 20,000 for a rugby game there.
+Sri Lanka Rugby - match coverage during a game near Kandy.
+Was fascinating to see crowds like this, with over 20,000 for a rugby game in the hill country.

 Medical Staff of Sri Lanka Sports Medical Institute

-I was brought over to this beautiful friendly paradise in the Indian Ocean as a Consultant to the Sri Lanka Ministry of Sport, advisor to the Minister of Sport and the Director General, and appointed as 'Chief Physiotherapist' for Sri Lanka, assist them implement some changes within sport medical strategies & setup a new physiotherapy clinic at their national sports medical institute (Sri Lanka Institute of Sports Medicine), and support all national teams, athletes & players with their injuries from across the country.
+I was brought over to this beautiful friendly paradise in the Indian Ocean as a Consultant to the Sri Lanka Ministry of Sport, advisor to the Minister of Sport and the Director General, and appointed as Acting 'Chief Physiotherapist' for Sri Lanka Ministry & Team Sri Lanka during my time there.
+Whilst i assisted them implement some changes within sport medical strategies & setup a new physiotherapy clinic at their national sports medical institute (Sri Lanka Institute of Sports Medicine), and support all national teams, athletes & players with their injuries from across the country.
 Helping them look for strategies and ways to improve sports medicine within the nation of Sri Lanka.

 Sri Lanka is well known as a cricket nation, but also has a strong domestic popularity for Rugby, surprisingly with volleyball as their official national sport (but you could see why if you see their beaches or wandering rural countryside its popularity), and considerable international success in Athletics as the only Asian nation to win Olympic medal in sprinting events (Track).
 I was fortunate to provide directions to all these national sporting organisations and teams, as well as many others, whilst in Sri Lanka.
 Whilst there was asked to be their Team Physiotherapist for their athletics and rugby teams, and Olympic team, and rehabilitate number of key sports people.